Spicytin/l4d28survivors/README.md

 - [CreateSurvivorBot](https://forums.alliedmods.net/showpost.php?p=2729883&postcount=16)
 - [SuperVersus with No Player Management](https://forums.alliedmods.net/showpost.php?p=2750000&postcount=1356)

+# SI Limit & Spawn Management

+Incase if controlling special infected limit and spawn rates in ABM & SuperVersus didn't work for you, you can try adding one of these plugins.
+They may won't conflict with ABM / SuperVersus / Infected Bots Control:

+- [Balancer Spawn Infected](https://forums.alliedmods.net/showthread.php?p=2694407) - Balances SIs limit and spawn interval depending on the number of players.
+- [ZSpawn](https://forums.alliedmods.net/showthread.php?t=332272) - Modify director spawns.
+Also you can spawn special infecteds manually without affecting human players in versus.
+NEEDS SETTING zspawn_autotank_scav_score IN l4d2_zspawn.cfg TO 0 INSTEAD OF 10 TO AVOID SPAWNING SEVERAL TANKS IN SCAVENGE FINALES!
+Don't know why this was default.

 # Useful Extra Plugins

 Pick one of those campaign switcher plugins below: